Grupo-Abraxas/eve-neo4j/README.rst

 Config
 ------

+Add the following to your `settings.py`.
+(See Eve's `Quick Start <http://python-eve.org/quickstart.html>`_)

 .. code-block:: python

     GRAPH_DATABASE = 'http://localhost:7474/db/data/'
     GRAPH_USER = 'neo4j'
     GRAPH_PASSWORD = 'neo4j'

-    # TODO: Override this as a defautl when ussing Neo4j as datalayer
+    # TODO: Override this as a default when using Neo4j as a data layer
     ITEM_URL = 'regex("[0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12}")'